subgero/rest-api/README.md

 export default router;
 ```

-In the package.json, update the value for the propierte scripts start
+In the package.json, update the value for the propierte scripts:start

-for
 ```
 "start": "nodemon --watch server --exec babel-node index.js"
 ```

-Add the type module propiertie in the package.json
+Add the propiertie ```type:module``` in the package.json

 ```
 "type": "module",